 All posters are presented during the poster exhibition and reception and posters will be grouped by theme.
 Posters are presented on tri-fold standing poster boards (36 x 48 inches) throughout the room.
-Poster presenters stand beside their posters and discuss their work one-on-one or in small groups of attendees.
-Most attendees meander through the posters, stopping to review or discuss those that pique their interest.
-Most poster presenters supplement their posters with a handout that summarizes their work and provides contact information for further follow up.
+Poster presenters stand beside their posters and discuss their work one-on-one or in small groups.
+Many poster presenters supplement their posters with a handout that summarizes their work and provides contact information for further follow up.

-Conference posters are presented on tri-fold standing poster boards (one per table per poster presenter).
-Poster boards are made of corrugated cardboard and measure 36 inches high x 48 inches wide (side panels are 12 inches wide; center panel is 24 inches wide).
+The conference will provide each presenter with a tri-fold standing poster board (one per table per poster).
+Poster boards are made of corrugated cardboard and measure 36 inches high x 48 inches wide (91.44 cm high x 121.92 cm wide).
+Side panels measure 12 inches (30.48 cm) wide; center panel measures 24 inches (60.96 cm) wide.

 The conference will provide the boards.
 Poster presenters must provide: